sandshoes/rocketsim/README.md

-We will run a rocket sim out of this directory.
+We will run a rocket sim out of this directory using mainly C++.